takagi/pic/README.markdown

             `(loop ,r (mdelay1))
             `(loop ,q (loop ,r (mdelay1))))))

-`pic-compile` function compiles and outputs the complete assembly for the PIC functions to standard output.
+Then `pic-compile` function compiles and outputs the complete assembly for the PIC functions to standard output.
 The output assembly is expected to be assembled with Microchip's MPASM assembler.

     PIC> (pic-compile)
         INCLUDE"p12f683.inc"